bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 ## The E: Entities

 **Entities are objects** in our game world.
-This might includes things like players, enemies, inventories, buffs, trees, buildings, cameras, skyboxes, particle effects, etc.
+This includes things like players, enemies, inventories, buffs, trees, buildings, cameras, skyboxes, particle effects, etc.

 An entity, by itself, is just an identifier; it does not store any data within it.
 In order to be useful, it needs to be associated with one or more [components](#the-c-components). [`Entity`] is the "entity identifier" type.